GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Wi-Fi is like love, invisible, but you know when it's not there."
+Quote of the day : "I don't have a problem with authority, authority has a problem with me."

 ### Contact me